-Amy J Lambert (Johnson) has been dancing in her living room, her car, and while walking down the street since 1992 (age 3).
+Amy J Lambert (Johnson) has been dancing in her living room, her car, and while walking down the street since age 3.
 You may remember her from her memorable performance as ‘Snow Flurry #6’ in the Vancouver Dance Theater’s production of The Nutcracker.

-Amy J is a company member of Marlo Martin’s BadmarmarDANCE.
-She has had the pleasure of working with and performing works by Merce Cunningham, Robert Battle/Battleworks, Tonya Lockyer, Daniel Linehan, Amy O’Neal, Markeith Wiley & The New Animals, Maya Soto, Deborah Wolf, Tim Smith-Stewart, Molly Sides, and Dylan Ward, among others.
-She also sits on the Board of Producers for Against the Grain/Men In Dance and Evoke Productions.
+She has been a guest teacher in several Seattle area Middle and High schools.
+She has had the pleasure of working with and performing works by Merce Cunningham, Robert Battle/Battleworks, Tonya Lockyer, Daniel Linehan, Amy O’Neal, Markeith Wiley, Maya Soto, Deborah Wolf, Tim Smith-Stewart, Molly Sides, Dylan Ward, and Marlo Ariz (Martin), among others.